• Apply now

 Course outline

-Computer scientists, software engineers, programmers and other computing professionals are experts on how technology works and how computing can address even the most complicated and intricate problems.
+Computer scientists, software engineers, programmers and other computing professionals are experts on how technology works and how computing can address complex problems.

 In your first year, you'll develop your programming skills and study the fundamental theoretical knowledge of computing.
 Topics covered will include C++, Java, Linux and object oriented programming.

-You can then tailor a specialised skill set in Computer Science, Cyber Security, Information Technology or Software Engineering.
+You can then specialise in your choice of Computer Science, Cyber Security, Information Technology or Software Engineering.

 Your studies will culminate in a capstone project, with topics ranging from pure research through to translational (entrepreneurial) science.